inFocus7/Calcpp/README.md

  [X] Don't allow multiple periods.

  [X] Add decimal places.

+ [X] Single number entry causes program crash.

+ [X] Make "settings button" a navigation button (switch text to <-) when not in main settings screen.

+ [X] Add [+/-] button.

+ [X] Don't allow leading zeroes.

+ [X] Set continuation after pressing <ENTER>.

+ [X] Don't allow operation after "-" && negated

+ [X] Fix backspace issues when the number is a negative.

 ## IN PROGRESS:

- [\#] Add [+/-] button.

- [ ] Fix scrollbarwidget in History.
+ [\#] Fix scrollbarwidget in History.

- [ ] Single number entry causes program crash.

- [ ] Set continuation after pressing <ENTER>.

- [ ] Don't allow negation to final answer (unless I do ^)

- [ ] Negation after symbol input causes problem. -> Don't allow negation after symbol.

- [ ] Make system where you can erase symbols and get to numbers where you can edit and replace their values on the equation dLL.
+ [\#] Resize on output screen if number too long.

+ [ ] Find way to store history in pointers based on HISTORY.

+ [ ] Allow negative sign to be erased/deleted if it was inputted as negation

+ [ ] Save * location of [this] EQUATION to recall it.

+ [ ] Redo insertion into History by using an actual deep copy constructor.

+ [ ] Fix and enable percent, inverse, sqrt, and power.

+ [ ] Enable and fix scaling (through px/em, and during resizing window).

  [ ] Add ability to change visuals (colors, mainly).

- [ ] Add history memory management (how much to store into history, basically).

- [ ] Edit size or scroll on output screen if number too long.

- [ ] Fix backspace issues when the number is a negative.

- [ ] Enable scrolling, since it's not being allowed.

- [\#] Fix History not enabling when o/c.

- [ ] Save * location of EQUATION to recall it.

- [ ] Enable and fix scaling during resizing window.

- [ ] Don't allow leading zeroes.

- [ ] Make "settings button" a navigation button (switch text to <-) when not in main settings screen.

 ## SCRAPPED:

- QS Function (QuickSolve) removed to make app better looking.
+ QS Function (QuickSolve) removed.
+[Reason: to make app better looking.]

+ History memory management (how much to store into history, basically).
+[Reason: Not neccessarily needed, idea was just to have more stuff in program.]

+ Dynamic system where the user can erase all they want and redo anything anywhere.
+[Reason: Would take too much time and not really necessary.
+Might add/do in the future.]

 # NOTES: